slamont/puppet-module-skeleton/README.md

 This skeleton will provides:

 - puppet-lint compliant files
-- params, install, config and service classes templates
+- params, install, config, service and monitoring classes templates
 - puppetlabs_spec_helper's Rakefile, .fixtures.yml and spec_helper.rb
+- Provided puppetlabs_spec_helper by a iWeb special wrapper
+- Ready to deploy as Snapshot or Release on Nexus bin repo
-- basic spec/classes/ntp_spec.rb file to start with
+- basic spec/classes/yourmodulename_spec.rb file to start with
 - Same Modulefile and README than the one that comes with puppet
+- Bundler ready Gemfile

 This will not replace the files that comes with the puppet module tool, but puppet module will only install the one you have in ~/.puppet/var/puppet-module/skeleton if you have this directory.

 ## Requirements

 - puppet module tool (comes with puppet 2.7.14 or PE 2.5 and later)
-- puppetlabs_spec_helper gem
+- iweb_module_helper gem
-- rake

-## Optional requirements

-- puppet-lint
+- Bundler

 ## Installation